grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=28 (0x1C) - Select Output
-    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_OUTPUT
-This is for controlling the output of a playback device
+    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_OUTPUTThis is for controlling the output of a playback device

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |